gearglow/ReptiliaWithATwist/The List.md

 As much of a whirlwind as November had been, December was a much-needed return to some semblance of normal, and gave Elysia the chance to catch her breath and take stock.
 The Hex Games, for all their flash and glamour, were a distraction from more important things, in the long term.
 Sirius was still a fugitive, Riddle still had horcruxes, and Dumbledore was still meddling.
 And beyond that, there were wrongs she could put to rights now, and just hadn't had a chance to yet: Remus' lycanthropy, for instance, and Nell's parents.

 But on top of everything else, a new concern was dropped on her lap before December even arrived: the Yule Ball.

+Unlike many of her classmates, her concern was not so much about asking the person (or _people,_ as the case may be) she liked.
+No, her problem was a bit trickier.

+"What do you mean, 'only _one_ partner?"
+Elysia whined.

+"I'm sorry, Miss Potter," Professor McGonagall said.
+"It's in the tournament rules.
+The opening dance is a _paired_ waltz.
+The rest of the night you may do as you please, but not for this."